VPAC/seqpar/sequentialandparallelprogramming.md

 #pragma omp parallel default(shared) private(variables)
 !$omp parallel default(shared) private(variables)

-The following is the standard `hello world` program in  C/C++ and Fortran.
+The following is the standard `hello world` program in  C/C++ and Fortran, included in the chapter resources as hello.c and hello.f90

 #include <stdio.h>